 In testing the Logitech G Pro X, at $129.99, often seems like the company thought of everything.
 Comfort?
 Yeah, it’s comfortable.
 Would you like leatherette or velour earpads?
 It has both.
 How’s the sound?
 Great, with 50mm drivers.
 And there’s even software to make your voice as crisp and clear as possible on streams or in voice chat, as well as accessories from cables to a carrying case.

-On top of that, it’s classy looking.
+On top of that, this is classy-looking attempt at the best gaming headset.
 But the software can be complicated for newcomers and some of the software filters are odd.
 For many, that price tag will be too high (especially for a wired headset), but for pros looking for great sound and lots of features, the Pro X is worth taking a look at.